 Silicon Beach’s first programmer Jonathan Gay, while in high school, won a science fair award for his programming on the Apple II computer, came to the attention of Jackson.
 Gay began programming for the company in his senior year.

 His first published product, released in 1984, was Airborne!
 A paratrooper like game using what Silicon Beach would refer to as “Real Sound”, utilizing the Macintosh’s ability to play digitized sound effects and not only synthesized – Something all of their future games would use.

 The complete lineup of Silicon Beach Software games, released between 1984 and 1987.

 Up until now adventure games (and the like) had been purely keyboard driven using text input commands or multiple choices.
-Enchanted Scepters gives the option to shortcutting some of the command entry using the mouse.
-The text window is scrollable, commonly used verbs are listed in a commands menu, and you can click on doors, objects and characters to perform action.
+Enchanted Scepters gives the option to shortcut some of the command entry using the mouse.
+The text window is scrollable, commonly used verbs are listed in a commands menu, and you can click on doors, objects, and characters to perform actions.
 The game still wants some text input at times, like in the very beginning where you’re asked if you would like to see the king and you have to type “Yes or “No”.

 A bit of a strange thing is that the game doesn’t have an intro screen when the game is booted you are thrown right into the first location.

 While we consider the game being an adventure game it does have some RPG elements to it like randomized combat, weapons, spells, items to offer, and hit-points.

 Enchanted Scepters was developed using the company’s World Builder game creation system and RealSound engine.
 The World Builder creation system was released as a stand-alone software in 1986.

 Enchanted Scepters, what is considered to be the very first point and click adventure game, is an extremely rare find, I have only seen two copies surface over the last 15 years.